-Photo contests are incredibly viral and engaging.
-Fans will actively promote their entries to their friends, consequently promoting your campaign and your brand for you!
-If exposure to new potential customers is your goal, this is a winner!
+Photo contests can be incredibly viral.
+Fans will actively promote entries to their friends, effectively promoting the brand!
+If exposure to new potential customers is a goal, this is a big winner!

-Photo contests are a great choice if your goal is to offer an in-depth brand experience and capitalize on networked marketing (viral spread).
-You’ll recruit new brand ambassadors who will introduce you to new potential fans and first time customers (those who come just to vote).
+Just make sure the goal is clearly established.
+Photo contests are a great choice if the goal is to capitalize on networked marketing (viral spread).
+The promotion will recruit brand ambassadors who introduce the station to new potential fans and first-time customers (those who come just to vote).

+Sounds good, huh?
 However, photo contests require more effort than a simple enter-to-win giveaway.
-Entrants must choose a picture, then upload it.
-It may sound easy to you, but it will reduce the number of contacts (and qualified information) you would collect from a simple sweepstakes or instant win promotion.
+Entrants choose a picture (or video), then upload it.
+It may sound easy to you, but it will reduce the number of contacts (and qualified information) that would be collected from a simple sweepstakes.

-So if your objective is to reach a large audience and gather as many contacts and as much data as possible with the least amount of work, you’ll be better off with a sweepstakes or instant win game.
+So if the objective is to reach a large audience and gather as many contacts and as much data as possible with the least amount of work, enter to win may be a better way to go.

 It Takes Time

-Photo contests demand more time and attention to administer than a sweepstakes.
-Someone must monitor the promotion and review new entries on a regular basis to make sure they fit your policy and brand image.
+Photo contests demand more time and attention than sweepstakes.
+Someone must monitor the promotion and review entries to protect the integrity of the promotion.

-Photo contests are the most popular type of UGC (user generated content) promotion, and most campaigns allow participants to seek votes from friends to increase their chances to win.
+Photo contests are the most popular type of UGC (user-generated content) promotions, and most campaigns allow participants to seek votes from friends to increase the chance to win.

-Since content in this type of promotion represent your brand, be sure to monitor entries closely.
-This takes just a few minutes each day, but it’s important to stay on top of it and approve or delete inappropriate entries.
+Since content in this type of promotion represents the station brand, it’s important to monitor entries closely. it takes a few minutes several times each day, but it’s important to stay on top of it and approve or delete inappropriate entries (and comments).

 Make It Easy